 Assess and review what opportunities we may be missing by moving.
 In economics, this is called an opportunity cost.
 The idea here is to weigh what you're losing with what you're gaining to ensure you come out on top.
 Not a difficult concept but one we don't always consider when making a major life decision.

-If you've read any of the article on this site, you'll know that moving is expensive even when moving locally.
+If you've done your research, you'll know that moving is expensive even when moving locally.
 So when thinking about moving to another country, you'll need to factor in additional costs that you may not have thought about such as shipping a car, renting storage space in your home country, moving your stuff via plane or tanker.
-Overall, you should expect to pay at least 30-40% more than for a local move.
+Overall, you should expect to pay at least 30 to 40 percent more than for a local move.

 How Long Are You Prepared to Be Away?

 The question is twofold: are you prepared to never move back or are you prepared to pay all the costs of moving but only stay a short time?
 Either way, you need to be ready for the long-term outcome of what a move overseas could mean.